Peggy Webb (politician)

-Peggy Webb is an American politician from Montana.
-Webb is a Republican member of the Montana House of Representatives from District 43.
+Peggy Webb is an American educator, politician, and businesswoman from Montana.
+Webb served two terms as a Republican member of the Montana House of Representatives from District 43 from 2017 to 2021.

 Early life

-Webb was born in Nebraska, U.S. Webb's father was Harold Eugene Moore (1929-2014) and her mother was Marion Moore (nee Copeland).
+Webb was born in Nebraska, U.S. Webb's father was Harold Eugene Moore (1929-2014) and her mother was Marian Moore (nee Copeland) (1932-2020).
 In 1971, Webb graduated from Bartley High School, which is presently Southwest High School.

 Career

-Webb was a math teacher, librarian, and a businesswoman.
+Prior to her legislative service, Webb was a math teacher, librarian, and a businesswoman.
 Webb became a real estate developer in Billings, Montana.

+Elections

 On November 8, 2016, Webb in the election and became a Republican member of Montana House of Representatives for District 43.
 Webb defeated Elizabeth Pincolini and Josh Daniels with 57.26% of the votes.

 On November 6, 2018, as an incumbent, Webb won the election and continued serving District 43.
 Webb defeated Blair Koch with 64.90% of the votes.